2023 Pacific hurricane season

-The 2023 Pacific hurricane season was an active and highly destructive Pacific hurricane season.
+The 2023 Pacific hurricane season was an active and highly destructive Pacific hurricane season which went on to become the costliest on record, primarily due to Hurricane Otis.
 In the Eastern Pacific basin (east of 140°W), 17 named storms formed; 10 of those became hurricanes, of which 8 strengthened into major hurricanes – double the seasonal average.
 In the Central Pacific basin (between 140°W and the International Date Line), no tropical cyclones formed for the fourth consecutive season, though four entered into the basin from the east.
 Collectively, the season had an above-normal accumulated cyclone energy (ACE) value of approximately 168 units.
 This season saw the return of El Niño and its associated warmer sea surface temperatures in the basin, which fueled the rapid intensification of several powerful storms.
 It officially began on May 15, 2023 in the Eastern Pacific, and on June 1 in the Central; both ended on November 30.
 These dates, adopted by convention, historically describe the period in each year when most tropical cyclogenesis occurs in these regions of the Pacific.

 Forecasts at the outset of the 2023 season predicted busier-than-normal tropical cyclone activity in the eastern Pacific basin, largely due to El Niño.
 However, no tropical cyclones developed until June 27, when Hurricane Adrian initially formed, becoming the latest first-named Eastern Pacific tropical storm since Tropical Storm Agatha in 2016.
 In July, Hurricane Calvin became the season's first major hurricane, later passing just south of the Big Island of Hawaii as a tropical storm, bringing widespread rainfall to the area and neighboring Maui.
 In August, Category 4 Hurricane Dora passed south of the Hawaiian Islands and contributed to strong gradient winds over Hawaii, which in turn helped fan the flames of multiple devastating wildfires.
 Later that month, Hurricane Hilary made landfall as a tropical storm in Baja California, later bringing torrential rainfall and gusty winds to the Southwestern United States.
 In early September, Hurricane Jova, the first Category 5 hurricane in the basin since 2018, caused rainfall, high waves and rip currents in areas previously affected by Hilary.

 October saw four tropical cyclones strike the Pacific Coast of Mexico.
 Tropical Storm Max struck Guerrero on October 9, resulting in intense flooding.
 Less than two days later, Hurricane Lidia rapidly intensified into a Category 4 hurricane and made landfall at peak intensity on Jalisco.
 Lidia was followed by Hurricane Norma, which made two landfalls in northwestern Mexico less than two weeks later.
 Hurricane Otis developed in the time period between Norma's landfalls, rapidly intensified into the second Category 5 hurricane of the season, and devastated Acapulco when it became the first Pacific hurricane to make landfall at Category 5 intensity, therefore surpassing Hurricane Patricia as the strongest landfalling Pacific hurricane on record.
+Tropical Storm Pilar caused severe flooding in El Salvador and Honduras while passing offshore.
+In November, the last storm of the season, Ramon, dissipated with no effects to land.